 - Might offer promo rate first year (such as 0.99%)

 - Only use what you need, can be a lifeline reserved only if/when needed

-- Can reuse the line if you pay it back during the term
+- Can reuse the line if you pay it back during the draw period of the loan term

 - Potential tax deduction